rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 in other sections:

 - Building things:
-  - `./x.py build` – builds everything using the stage 1 compiler,
+  - `./x.py build` – builds everything using the stage1 compiler,
     not just up to `std`
   - `./x.py build --stage 2` – builds the stage2 compiler
 - Running tests (see the [section on running tests](../tests/running.html) for